-I respectfully request that the Maryland General Assembly require the State Treasurer to honor the December 2021 annual statement balances provided to account holders, plus all appropriate interest accrued after December 31, 2021.
+Governor to include funds in the State budget to allow the Trust to pay provided to account holders, plus all appropriate interest accrued after December 31, 2021.
 The funds used to credit these accounts should be taken from the program's surplus of \$355.6 million dollars (as of June 30, 2022).
 This should be done in time to allow families to receive their full benefits before Fall 2023 tuition payments are due.
 If the program's surplus funds are insufficient, the Governor should include in the state budget the remaining amount needed to reimburse the account holders and the General Assembly should approve this appropriation.